lolmomarchal/SlideLab/README.md

 To run the `SlidePreprocessing.py` script, you need to have Python installed on your system along with the required dependencies listed in `requirements.txt`.

 To run individual classes:
 Can create related objects and use their associated methods.
-Please see `Example.ipynb` and  `Masking Example.ipynb`.
+Please see `Example.ipynb` and  `Masking Examples.ipynb`.

 ### Dependencies